Parametrization of microbial survival models under UVC exposure: Survival model parametrization

-Additionally, for the LQ model, the constants $\alpha$ and $\beta$ of (5) need to be calculated for each microorganism by minimizing the error with respect to the $N$ experimental measurements $(D_i, S_i)$.
-By applying (5) to each experimental measurement and taking the logarithm, we can rewrite the linear equations (with respect to $\alpha, \beta$) in matrix form
+Additionally, for the LQ model, the constants $a_{LQ}$ and $b_{LQ}$ of (5) need to be calculated for each microorganism by minimizing the error with respect to the $N$ experimental measurements $(D_i, S_i)$.
+By applying (5) to each experimental measurement and taking the logarithm, we can rewrite the linear equations in matrix form